zstenger93/zUI/README.md

 - Actionbars
     - Hide all of the original texture (border, background, etc.)
     - Hide Hotkeys on non used slots
-    - Bar 4 and 5 visible only on mouseover
+    - Bar 4 and 5 visible only on mouseover, if something is dragged or the spellbook is closed
+    - Skider to change the icon size
 - Class
     - Moved the power bar above the main action bar and removed everything except the glyps/runes and their effects
         - Paladin